 What is the role of higher education in fostering integrity in the country?

 First of all, the university supports a peaceful society and will not collaborate in activities or research that will be used for military activity or human rights suppression.
-This comes at a time with the Abe is shrinking educational research funds but has expanded military research funds.
+This comes at a time when Abe is shrinking educational research funds but has expanded military research funds.
 We published a statement in the newspapers saying that we were against this idea.
 This may be something that goes against Abenomics, in a way.
-But for us to keep in line with our beliefs as a university, we believe this is what we should do, and this is how we can keep our integrity within the university.
+But for us to keep in line with our beliefs as a university, we believe this is what we should do, and this is how we can maintain our integrity within the university.

 What can international students expect from life at Meiji University?

 Eight years ago, we made a documentary of one of our Chinese exchange students.
 She was an architecture student.
 For her, it was a whole culture shock just walking around in the city.
 She was studying architecture and looking at Japan as one big textbook.
 One of the best things about Meiji University is that it is not closed in.
 The whole of Tokyo is the university’s campus, you could say.
 So, this Chinese student studied architecture just by walking around Tokyo and then she brushed up her skills by studying within the campus.
 Close by we have Akihabara and we have the Imperial Palace just down the street.
-You can learn about the Edo period to today just by being here while learning about the dynamism of modern Tokyo at the same time.
+You can learn about the Edo period and up to today just by being here while learning about the dynamism of modern Tokyo at the same time.